Th4rg0r/Multilanguage-Sentence-Encoder-Trainer/README.md

     python semantic_search.py "A new search query" --new
     ```

 ## Case Study: Shakespearean Language Model

 This case study analyzes the performance of a sentence-embedding model trained on Shakespearean English.
-The model\'s ability to understand and match reformulated queries with their original counterparts is evaluated.
+The model's ability to understand and match reformulated queries with their original counterparts is evaluated.

 ### Model Training and Optimization

-The model\'s architecture was optimized using Optuna over 50 iterations, with each iteration consisting of 5 epochs and 200 batches per epoch.
+The model's architecture was optimized using Optuna over 50 iterations, with each iteration consisting of 5 epochs and 200 batches per epoch.
 After optimization, the model was trained for 24 epochs and then fine-tuned for 16 epochs using the default configuration.

 The training dataset consists of 105,591 sentences, and the test dataset consists of 11,733 sentences.